Founder and Instructor

 Putting her international experience to good use, Natalie led efforts to create a global student government system at NYU, working with students and administrators across six continents to advocate for better student experiences.

-Natalie scored a 172 on the LSAT and is now attending Harvard Law School to pursue a career in international public interest law.
+Natalie scored a 172 on the LSAT.
+After graduating from Harvard Law School, she is now pursuing a career in international public interest law.

 Ajay Amar, Ph.D.